 “Everyone from New Japan holds themselves to a higher professional standard,” he noted.
 “Which is always going to help get you further.”

-NJPW has a schedule which differs from their counterpart, World Wrestling Entertainment (WWE).
-White detailed the contrast between the two schedules and pointed out the benefits in New Japan, some of which allows their wrestlers the freedom to do other projects during their breaks.
+NJPW has a schedule that differs from its counterpart, World Wrestling Entertainment (WWE).
+White detailed the contrast between the two schedules and pointed out the benefits in New Japan, some of which allow their wrestlers the freedom to do other projects during their breaks.

 “The difference between the time off for us (NJPW) and the guys in WWE, is that they get regular days off every week.
 Whereas we have weeks in a row non-stop on tour, and then a chunk of time off, usually around 10 to 14 days,” White described.

 “So it depends on each person’s individual situation in terms of what schedule is better.”

 “The main benefit for New Japan is that we have more freedom to pursue other opportunities,” he shared.
 “Whether that be shows for other companies or something down another avenue.”

 “Having chunks of time off can make that easier as opposed to a couple of days every week.”

 In 2018, White was part of New Japan’s first event held in Australia, the Fallout Down Under tour.
 White was surprised to be greeted by a massive reception as it made him feel like a much-beloved local.
 He described that the event exceeded his expectations and it indicated the likelihood of New Japan returning to Australia for a second show.

 “That really felt like a homecoming,” White recalled.
 “Being a New Zealander in Australia, I was shocked by the ovation I received there.”

 “NJPW couldn’t have had a better first tour in Australia, and the fans there made sure to let us know that they wanted us back.”